nickbattle1/work-chatbot-streamlithost/README.md

-# Zorro: Streamlit-Hosted RAG AI Chatbot
+# Streamlit-Hosted RAG AI Chatbot

 Zorro is a Retrieval-Augmented Generation (RAG) AI chatbot designed for testing and fine-tuning chatbot interactions in a user-friendly Streamlit environment.
 This version includes both front-end and back-end functionality, making it an excellent tool for evaluating chatbot responses before integrating them into your official website frontend.